 Writing is personal but professional writers learn how to let go of their work and let it take on a life of its own.
-They grow thick skin and aren’t threatened when their ideas are rejected or their writing gets shredded by critique groups or editors.
+They grow thick skin.
+They aren’t threatened when their ideas are rejected or their writing is shredded by critique groups or editors.
 Getting shredded, while painful, is good for you.
 It improves your writing.
 Because—news flash—you can always improve.

-If you approach the query process with the idea that your book is 100 per cent finished and perfect just the way it is you are going to have a ROUGH time out there in the real world.
+Don’t approach the query process thinking your book is 100 per cent finished and perfect as is.
+If you do you will have a ROUGH time out there in the real world.
 So get past that sooner rather than later.
 Be open to edits.
 Be open to critique.
-Be open to improving.
+And be open to improving.

 There’s a lot of advice out there for writing query letters.
 What I’m outlining today is what I’ve found to be the most effective format for query letters and what I’ve heard the most agents ask for.

-Think of a query letter as a one-page business letter with three paragraphs.
+Want to know how to write a query letter?
+Think of a it as a one-page business letter with three paragraphs